intel-analytics/ipex-llm/docs/mddocs/Quickstart/graphrag_quickstart.md

 #### Prepare Input Corpus

-Some [sample documents](https://github.com/TheAiSingularity/graphrag-local-ollama/tree/main/input) are used here as input corpus for indexing GraphRAG.
+Some [sample documents](https://github.com/TheAiSingularity/graphrag-local-ollama/tree/main/input) are used here as input corpus for indexing GraphRAG, based on which LLM will create a knowledge graph.

-Perpare the input corpus, based on which LLM will create a knowledge graph.
-And then initialize the workspace:
+Perpare the input corpus, and then initialize the workspace:

 - For **Linux users**: